Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: The Unlearning Comparator System

 The procedure for defining per-threshold attack scores and a privacy score is detailed in \secref{PS}.
 Accordingly, we obtain each forget class sample’s logit vector and transform it into confidence or entropy value (\equref{confidence}, \equref{entropy}).
 Each transformed sample appears as a dot in two plots: (1) retrained model vs.\ Model A and (2) retrained model vs.\ Model B. A threshold slider overlays each plot, and the corresponding FPR, FNR, and attack score (\equref{epsilon}, \equref{AS-FQS-t}) are shown on the right as line charts, providing a metric view of the attack (\figref{attack}B).

 Users can perform various attacks in this view (\figref{attack}A).
 They may select whether to use entropy or confidence and choose different threshold-setting strategies.
-For example, they can set a threshold to maximize the attack score based on our defined FPR and FNR, select a threshold with higher overall success, or apply a common threshold for both Model A and Model B to achieve the highest attack score under identical conditions.
-Ultimately, across two attack metrics, threshold directions, and strategies, the worst-case scenario—where the model is most vulnerable—defines the \emph{WCPS}, and the user can check exactly which configuration leads to that worst case via a dedicated button.
+For example, they can set a threshold to maximize the attack score based on our defined FPR and FNR, select a threshold with higher overall success, or apply a common threshold for both Model A and Model B \rev{yielding the highest attack score to compare their vulnerability under the same threshold setting.} Ultimately, across two attack metrics, threshold directions, and strategies, the worst-case scenario—where the model is most vulnerable—defines the \emph{WCPS}, \rev{and the user can automatically apply the configuration via a dedicated button.}

 To move beyond distribution-level inspection, we provide interaction and a grid view for instance-level details (\figref{attack}C).
 Attack success or failure is shown through small image thumbnails; hovering over an image or dot highlights the corresponding instance in the other model, letting users view precise numeric values and compare each sample’s position within the distribution.
 Clicking a sample displays its original image and compares the retrained and unlearned models’ per-class confidence scores (\figref{attack}D).